Shamir-Lab/AdaOrder/README.md

 # AdaOrder

-This implementation of AdaOrder corresponds to the following papaer: .
+This implementation of AdaOrder corresponds to the following paper: .

 To cite this paper use the following form:

+In "orders_minimizer_7.zip" are pre computed orders by AdaOrder, on 4 datasets used in the paper with "k=28,55".

 ## Usage